LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 ### Accessing HTML Element Attributes

-Once we have gotten a reference to an HTML element, we can not only change the `innerHTML`, `textContent` or `value`, we can also change the value of its attributes (if it has any).
+Once we have gotten an HTML element object, we can not only change the `innerHTML`, `textContent` or `value`, we can also change the value of its attributes (if it has any).

-Review: An *attribute* defines some characteristic of an HTML element and is coded as a key value pair.
+**Review**: An *attribute* defines some characteristic of an HTML element and is coded as a key value pair.
 In the example below, `href` is an attribute.

 ```html
 <a href="https://profbird.dev">Your instructor's web site</a>